Not-Nik/raylib-zig/README.md

 zig fetch --save https://github.com/Not-Nik/raylib-zig/archive/devel.tar.gz
 ```

-Then add raylib-zig as a dependency and import it's modules and artifact in your `build.zig`:
+Then add raylib-zig as a dependency and import its modules and artifact in your `build.zig`:

 ```zig
 const raylib_dep = b.dependency("raylib-zig", .{